 - Marketing trends will change throughout the year.
 Be prepared for that change and optimise the upside of the cycle.
 Typically commercial real estate marketing activity is focused in a 10 month period of the year; everything else is a diversion of business holidays and festive seasons.
 When the market is active, do something with it.

-- Time on market will vary by property, location, and by property type.
-Do you know what is selling or renting now and why?
+- Time on the market will vary by property, location, and property type.
+Do you know what is selling or renting now and why that is the case?
 This information will be fundamental to capturing the right property enquiry today.
+Know your area, the location, the people and the properties.
+Soon you will see the time on market factors.